Powerball ticket sold in California snags record $2.04B win - Sentinel Colorado

 The winning numbers drawn Tuesday morning at the Florida Lottery draw studio in Tallahassee were: white balls 10, 33, 41, 47 and 56, and the red Powerball was 10.

 The jackpot ticket was sold at Joe’s Service Center in Altadena, an unincorporated community in the foothills northeast of Los Angeles.
-A voicemail left for Joe’s Service Center was not immediately returned.
+For selling the winning ticket, business owner Joe Chahayed will receive a maximum Powerball bonus of $1 million.

+“I’m very surprised.
+Very excited.
+Very happy,” said Chahayed, who wore a bright yellow California Lottery shirt and cap.

+Chahayed said he didn’t know who won the giant prize but hopes it’s someone local.

+Thomas Murrell said he had stopped at Joe’s Tuesday morning with the intention of buying gas and $200 worth of Powerball tickets, in case no one had won the giant jackpot.

+“I know Joe.
+I’ve known him for years and talk to him all the time,” Murrell said.
+“Joe’s always been a lucky guy.
+He’s a good guy.
+I’m not surprised it happened here.”

-The jackpot was by far the largest lottery prize ever won, topping the previous record $1.586 billion prize won by three Powerball ticketholders in 2016.
+The $2.04 billion jackpot was by far the largest lottery prize ever won, topping the previous record $1.586 billion prize won by three Powerball ticketholders in 2016.
 Only four previous jackpots have topped $1 billion, but none of those are close to the current prize, which started at $20 million back on Aug.
-6 and over three winless months has grown massive.
+6 and has grown over three winless months.
 No one has won the jackpot since Aug.
 3.

 The jackpot was initially reported as an estimated $1.9 billion on Monday, but the prize was increased to $2.04 billion Tuesday morning after updated calculations.